MichaelCade/90DaysOfDevOps/Days/day38.md

 ### Committing Best Practices

-There is a balance here to when to commit, commit often.
+There is a balance here between when to commit and commit often.
 We do not want to be waiting to be finished the project before committing, each commit should be meaningful and they also should not be coupled with non-relevant tasks with each other.
 If you have a bug fix and a typo make sure they are two separate commits as a best practice.

 Make the commit message mean something.